genforce/ctrl-x/README.md

 ## Dataset

-Instructions for downloading and using our quantitative evaluation dataset in the paper can be found [here](data/README.md).
+Instructions for downloading and using our quantitative evaluation dataset, along with how to run Ctrl-X on the dataset and evaluate the results with the metrics in the paper, can be found [here](data/README.md).
 Note that Ctrl-X is *training-free*, so this is *not* a training dataset.

 ## Future plans (a.k.a.
 TODOs)

 - [x] Add dataset for quantitative evaluation.
-- [ ] Add code for quantitative evaluation.
+- [x] Add code for quantitative evaluation.
 - [ ] Add support for arbitrary schedulers besides DDIM, not necessarily with self-recurrence (if not possible).
 - [ ] Add support for DiTs, including SD3 and FLUX.1.
 - [ ] Add support for video generation models, including CogVideoX and Mochi 1.